maxamillion/fedora-atomic-nightly/README.md

 By default it will place the result in `/var/www/html/composes/$(date +%Y-%m-%d)` but that and effectively everything else about the script can be modified using the variables at the top of the script.

+## clean-isos.sh
+Simple script to limit the number of historic composes to keep on disk.
+Defaults to 30, but is configurable.
+This should be run in root’s cron or in the cron of an user with sudo ALL